Globular cluster distributions as a dynamical probe of dark matter: Results: NGC5846-UDG1

-Ref.~\cite{Forbes:2020vly} found a systemic recession velocity for UDG1 that is larger by 11~km/s compared to that reported by~\cite{muller2020spec}. also measured LOS velocity to the two brightest GC candidates; their results differ from those of~\cite{muller2020spec} by 5 and 8~km/s, a very significant difference.
+\cite{Forbes:2020vly} found a systemic recession velocity for UDG1 that is larger by 11~km/s compared to that reported by~\cite{muller2020spec}.
+They also measured LOS velocity to the two brightest GC candidates; their results differ from those of~\cite{muller2020spec} by 5 and 8~km/s.

-\item {\bf Ref.~\cite{2022ApJ...927L..28D}} analyzed HST data (with exposure time roughly double that used in~\cite{muller21udg}) to study the GC population of UDG1.
+\item {\bf \cite{2022ApJ...927L..28D}} analyzed HST data (with exposure time roughly double that used in~\cite{muller21udg}) to study the GC population of UDG1.
 They report stellar S\'ersic index $n=0.6$ and $R_e=15.6''$, corresponding to $R_e=2$~kpc assuming $D=26.5$~Mpc.
 Within $r<2R_e$, limiting to sources with apparent magnitude $m_{F606W}<25$ (and imposing additional angular size and color cuts) they found 33 GC candidates with an estimated background of 0.7.
 The 20 brightest GC candidates are argued to have essentially no background contamination; this list includes the 11 spectroscopically confirmed GCs of~\cite{muller2020spec}.
 More faint GC candidates are also detected, but with a larger background.

 The total luminosity of the stellar body was given as $L_V=0.59\times10^8~L_\odot$. \end{itemize}